-According to the American Cancer Society, one-in- five Americans will ultimately develop skin cancer, which is the most common cancer and accounts for more than 50 percent of malignancies.
+According to the American Cancer Society, more than one million new cases of non-melanoma skin cancer will be diagnosed this year, as well as 53,200 melanoma cases.
+One-in- five Americans will ultimately develop skin cancer, which is the most common cancer and accounts for more than 50 percent of malignancies.
 This means that skin cancer is as prevalent as all other forms of cancer combined.
 In addition, the occurrence of all types of skin cancer is on the rise.

 The irony of the statistics is that skin cancer is preventable.
 “Most cases are caused by exposure to UV light from the sun and tanning beds,” says James Spence, M.D., Vice Chairman of the Department of Dermatology at Mount Sinai School of Medicine in New York City.
 “If skin cancer is caught and treated early,” says Dr. Spencer, “theoretically the survival rate could be 100 percent.”

 To address this problem, the inventor has designed a protective covering called the UV Guard.